bevry/taskgroup/README.md

 Tasks are used to wrap a function (synchronous or asynchronous, it doesn't matter) inside a task execution flow.

-This is useful for using a consistent interface for executing tasks and doing something on their completion or failure, as well as catching uncaught errors and handling them safely.
+This is useful as a consistent interface for executing tasks and doing something on their completion or failure, as well as catching uncaught errors and handling them safely.

 We can define a synchronous task like so: